-- \ See themselves as a valuable individual. - Build constructive and respectful relationships. - \ Express their feelings and consider the feelings of others. - \ Show resilience and perseverance in the face of challenge. - Identify and moderate their own feelings socially and emotionally. - \ Think about the perspectives of others. - \ Manage their own needs. - personal hygiene - \ Know and talk about the different factors that support their overall health and wellbeing: - regular physical activity, healthy eating, toothbrushing, sensible amounts of 'screen time', having a good sleep routine, being a safe pedestrian
+- See themselves as a valuable individual. - \ Build constructive and respectful relationships. - \ Express their feelings and consider the feelings of others. - \ Show resilience and perseverance in the face of challenge. - \ Identify and moderate their own feelings socially and emotionally. - Think about the perspectives of others. - \ Manage their own needs. - personal hygiene, take off/put on own jumpers, cardigans, coats etc. Fasten coats/cardigans.
+Begin to try and fasten shoelaces.
+Change shoes/wellies independently.
+Put on hats, gloves and scarves. - \ Know and talk about the different factors that support their overall health and wellbeing: - regular physical activity, healthy eating, (try new foods, discuss/sort healthy and unhealthy foods), toothbrushing, sensible amounts of 'screen time', having a good sleep routine, being a safe pedestrian - \ Identify changes to body when moving-feel heart beating/getting faster. - \ Begin to understand what bulling is.